 The MMA guidelines can be found here: http://mmaglobal.com/mobileadvertising.pdf

 Millennial Media supports serving ads into iFrames.
 There are two different display options to choose from.
 You can either 1) configure the landing page to open in a separate window or 2) to take over the outmost window.
 (Please see the W3C specification for more information: http://www.w3.org/TR/html401/types.html#type-frame-target )

-These options can be set up on the site level (for all subsequent ad spots) by informing your account manager or contacting email@example.com.
+These options can be set up on the site level (for all subsequent ad spots) by informing your account manager, by contacting us at email@example.com or fill out our support form here.
 The alternative for iFrame support is to set it up for specific ad spots by adding a parameter on the ad request.
 The parameter values that can be used are covered below.